IBM/cloud-functions-workshops/101-workshop-nodejs/TROUBLESHOOTING.md

 ## Action invoke errors

+Errors reported as a result of an `ibmcloud action invoke` command.

 ### Reserved properties error

 You may see the following error while attempting to invoke the an action with parameters: